thecognifly/cognifly-python/README.md

 ```

 A service may be set on the rapsberri pi to launch this script automatically on CogniFly at startup, so that the user doesn't need to SSH the drone.

+*Note: On the Raspberry Pi, the `cognifly-controller` command may not become available immediately after installation.
+If not, try closing the terminal and opening a new one.
+Worst case scenario, this command is an alias for `python3 -m cognifly controller`.*

 ### Manual control (optional)